rcastellotti/papers/papers/dynamo.md

 ## Data Versioning
 Dynamo provides eventual consistency, which allows for updates to be propagated to all replicas asynchronously.
-A `put()` call may return to its caller before the update has been applied at all the replicas, which can result in scenarios where a subsequent `get()` operation may return an object that does not have the latest updates..
+A `put()` call may return to its caller before the update has been applied at all the replicas, which can result in scenarios where a subsequent `get()` operation may return an object that does not have the latest updates.
 If there are no failures then there is a bound on the update propagation times.
 However, under certain failure scenarios (e.g., server outages or network partitions), updates may not arrive at all replicas for an extended period of time.